 The truth is a rabbit in a bramble patch.
 And you can’t lay your hand on it.
 All you do is circle around and point, and say, ‘It’s in there somewhere.’

 I love this comment from Pete Seeger, relaying a simile his father often used.
-Because for all the times I’ve said that arguing about the truth during conflict is a waste of time, for all the times I’ve mentioned that your perspective and the truth are not the same, and for all the times I’ve written about the ways we create our own truths by rehearsing our conflict stories, Seeger says it best.
+Because for all the times I’ve said that arguing about the truth during conflict is a waste of time, and for all the times I’ve written about the ways we create our own truths by rehearsing our conflict stories, Seeger says it best.